Your tooth has been bothering you for weeks. Now the pain has become unbearable. Maybe your jaw has been sore lately. Or

 If it’s an emergency and a dentist isn’t available, head to an urgent care clinic rather than the ER.
 It's best, though, to try to avoid both if possible.
 They will only administer medication for the symptoms and tell you to see a dentist.
 They may also charge three to four times what it may cost to solve the problem.
 Your dentist can handle most oral problems.
 If they think you need an oral surgeon, they’ll recommend one.

 The Oral and Maxillofacial Surgeon

 If your dentist recommends maxillofacial surgery, they are talking about a specialty of dentistry that relates to your face and jaws.
 It’s surgery that treats disease and injuries of the areas around your mouth.

 Oral and maxillofacial surgeons have extra training and education beyond what’s expected for a dentist.
 Some get a medical degree (an MD) along with their oral surgery diplomas.
 They put in at least 4 years of training in a hospital-based surgical program alongside medical residents in many different specialties, including anesthesia.
 That includes various types of IV sedation, including "twilight sleep" and general anesthesia, where you're unconscious and can't feel any pain.
 It can also include local anesthesia, where only a small area of your body is numbed for your procedure.

 An oral surgeon can help you out of several situations.

-Impacted teeth: This mostly happens with wisdom teeth.
+Impacted teeth.
+This mostly happens with wisdom teeth, also called third molars.
 But it can happen in other places in your mouth, too.